 Performance in a low carbon policy environment

-We know that some industries are simply incompatible with a sustainable future.
+We support the transition to a low carbon economy.
+Some industries are simply incompatible with a sustainable future.
 To help drive down consumer demand for unsustainable products and to steer the economy towards a low carbon system, we support effective carbon pricing mechanisms.
-We expect this to be the main instrument governments will use to act on the climate crisis and draw down carbon emissions to within safe levels.
+We expect this to be the main instrument governments will use to act on the climate crisis and draw down carbon emissions to safe levels.
 This is known as the 'inevitable policy response'.

 Alternatively, the fund has significant exposure to companies that solve sustainability challenges and that are fit to operate in a low carbon economy.
-In a climate action scenario led by carbon pricing, the portfolio’s underlying companies may experience an increased demand for their products and services, which will, ultimately, lead to outperformance opportunities for the fund.
+In a climate action scenario based on carbon pricing, the portfolio’s underlying companies may experience an increased demand for their products and services, which will, ultimately, lead to outperformance opportunities for the fund.

 Science Based Targets Initiative (SBTi)